GYahia/MySQL/UnicornCompanies/ReadMe.md

 SELECT * FROM `Unicorn_Companies`;
 ```

-## For Funding we have two different scenarios (millions and billions) and since some companies have no info at all, we will leave as it is for now
+#### For Funding we have two different scenarios (millions and billions) and since some companies have no info at all, we will leave as it is for now

-## Check most present categoriesin this list
+### Check most present categories in this list
 ```{r}
 SELECT `Industry`,  COUNT(`Company`) AS company_count ,
     ROUND(COUNT(*) *100 /